redhat-openstack/website/source/networking/neutron-with-ovs-and-vlans.html.md

       quantum net-create ext_net --provider:network_type flat --provider:physical_network inter-vlan --router:external=True

-External subnet creation for instance:
+External subnet creation requires specifying the routable CIDR from which floating IPs will be allocated, specifying the gateway IP on this external subnet to which outgoing traffic will be forwarded, and disabling neutron's DHCP service.
+For instance:

       quantum subnet-create ext_net --gateway 10.35.1.254 10.35.1.0/24 -- --enable_dhcp=False